smogpill/HDK/supplements/taurine.md

 - They've both been shown to lower blood pressure and help prevent arrhythmias (irregular heartbeats) and blood clots.
 [10]
 - Might require to megadose for effects [11]

+# Cons
+- It was believed that taurine levels decrease with age.
+Though it now seems incorrect and taurine mostly vary between individuals [21]

 # References
 - [1] [Taurine deficiency as a driver of aging (2023)](https://www.science.org/doi/10.1126/science.abn9257)
 - [2] [New study shows taurine supplementation improves longevity and healthspan in multiple animal models (2023)](https://www.reddit.com/r/longevity/comments/144ge6d/new_study_shows_taurine_supplementation_improves/)